Reading Intervention Specialist

 Description

 You recognize the shift.
-The instant when a student stops making guesses and begins reading with clarity and command.
-They glance up and tell you, "I can do this."
-If that's the kind of work you want to engage in daily, this environment will suit you.
+The instant a learner stops fumbling and begins reading with purpose.
+They meet your eyes and say, "I've got this."
+If that's the impact you want to create daily, this is your place.

-Prequel is a remote-first online school designed around genuine progress, not hours logged.
-We are restructuring how students learn so they advance more quickly, find satisfaction in the work, and graduate with confidence that can be quantified.
+Unbound is a remote-first online school designed for genuine progress, not clock-watching.
+We're rethinking student learning so they advance more quickly, find joy in the journey, and graduate with measurable confidence.

-In most weeks, you will conduct high-impact intervention sessions.
-The remainder of your time, you'll facilitate brief motivation check-ins that maintain student momentum and support goal achievement.
-This position is well-suited to individuals who value autonomy, immediate feedback, and tangible results.
-It is not appropriate for anyone seeking a rigid script or avoiding data-driven work.
+In most weeks, you'll conduct focused intervention sessions.
+The remainder, you'll facilitate brief motivational touchpoints that keep learners engaged and reaching milestones.
+This position fits those who value independence, immediate feedback, and visible results.
+It's not suited to anyone seeking rigid scripts or avoiding performance metrics.

 What you will be doing

-• Develop and facilitate virtual small-group and individual reading intervention sessions for students in grades 3–8
+• Create and facilitate virtual small-group and individual reading intervention sessions for learners in grades 3–8

-• Utilize reading assessment data to identify fluency and comprehension deficits and modify instruction promptly
+• Apply reading assessment data to identify fluency and comprehension deficits and modify instruction rapidly

-• Tailor activities for various reading proficiency levels, including accommodations for dyslexia and associated reading challenges
+• Adapt activities for various reading levels, including accommodations for dyslexia and associated reading challenges

-• Conduct structured motivation check-ins that foster confidence, perseverance, and satisfaction in student growth
+• Conduct structured motivational touchpoints that cultivate confidence, determination, and pride in development

 What you will NOT be doing

-• Deliver large, whole-class lessons or present content from a rigid curriculum
+• Deliver large, whole-class instruction or present from a rigid curriculum

-• Serve as a passive "software monitor" without providing substantive instruction and personal connection
+• Function as a passive "technology supervisor" lacking substantive instruction and rapport

 Key responsibilities

-Take ownership of measurable outcomes for grades 3–8—documented improvements in fluency and comprehension—through the delivery of personalized virtual interventions and motivational support that strengthens confidence.
+Take ownership of outcomes for grades 3–8—quantifiable improvements in fluency and comprehension—by providing personalized virtual interventions and motivational support that fosters confidence.

 Candidate requirements